The relationship between poor sleep and health disease is strong – do you know how to protect yourself?

 With 40% of American adults getting less than the recommended amount of 7-9 hours of sleep each night, a large portion of the population is at risk to develop heart disease as they age.
 And as the average amount of time spent sleeping has steadily declined decade over decade, the situation is getting worse, not better.

-“Sleep is an often overlooked key to a healthy heart,” says Chris Brantner, certified sleep science coach at SleepZoo.
+“Sleep is an often overlooked key to a healthy heart,” says Chris Brantner, a certified sleep science coach at SleepZoo.
 “Regardless of age, weight, or smoking habits, people who are sleep deprived are at a higher risk for cardiovascular disease.
 Studies suggest that people who get fewer than 6 hours of sleep per night are twice as likely to suffer a heart attack or stroke as people who get 6-8 hours.”

 Connecting the dots from poor sleep to heart disease